Philip A. Pizzo

 Philip A. Pizzo (born December 1944) is an American professor, physician, and scientist.
 He is the David and Susan Heckerman Professor of Microbiology and Immunology, Emeritus at Stanford University, and founding director of Stanford's Distinguished Careers Institute.
 He served as the 11th Dean of the Stanford University School of Medicine from 2001 to 2012.
 He spent over two decades at the National Institutes of Health, and has devoted much of his medical career to the diagnosis, management, prevention and treatment of children with cancer and AIDS.
 He has also focused on the future of higher education, specifically for individuals in mid- to late-life.
 In 2022, he enrolled as a rabbinical student at the Academy for Jewish Religion, California.
+In 2024 he enrolled in the Program in Spiritual Care and Counseling at the Jewish Theological Seminary.

 Early life

 Pizzo was born and raised in The Bronx, New York, into a first-generation Sicilian immigrant family.
 He was the first in his family to attend college.
 He received his bachelor of science degree in biology from Fordham University in 1966, and his medical degree from the University of Rochester School of Medicine in 1970.
+Pizzo received an MA in Spiritual Care and Chaplaincy in 2026.